-In this last posting of the series of articles remembering Reformation Day 2015 some information about resources for study of the Reformation in general will be provided, a short definition of indulgences will be given, sacerdotal will be defined, some comments will be made about “The Ninety-Five Theses in their Theological Significance” by B. B. Warfield, and then some references made regarding online resources for the text of Luther’s Theses.
+In this post some information about resources for study of the Reformation will be provided; a short definition of indulgences will be given; sacerdotal will be defined; some comments will be made about “The Ninety-Five Theses in their Theological Significance” by B. B. Warfield; and then some references made regarding resources for the text of Luther’s Theses.

-Before delving into the Theses and the subject of indulgences, it would be good to know the meaning of indulgence.
+Before delving into the Theses, it would be good to know the meaning of indulgence.
 The use of indulgences dates to the Crusades but by Luther’s day they had developed into a more complex aspect of Roman Catholicism with their attributes including forgiveness of both past and future sins and the release of a soul from purgatory.
 A faithful parishioner would buy an indulgence for his or her own sin or to have a deceased loved one released from purgatory.
 Thus, forgiveness came at a financial cost, which was one of the aspects of the indulgence system that motivated Luther’s call for debate of his points regarding indulgences.

 The article, “The Ninety-Five Theses in their Theological Significance,” by B. B. Warfield is critical of historians such as A. Plummer, Philip Schaff, and T. M. Lindsay, because of their failure to grasp the organization, flow, theological precision, and importance of the Theses for challenging the papal system.
 In contrast with the opinions of the writers mentioned, Warfield commented, on page 503, that the